Computing Subset Transversals in $H$-Free Graphs: Subset Odd Cycle Transversal

-Let $Z^+$ be the union of $U^+$ over all components $U$ of $G[Z]$.
-Suppose that $C$ is an odd $T$-cycle of $G[A\cup Y\cup Z^+]$.
-We show that $C$ contains two vertices of some set $U^+$.
-Assume that $C$ is a subgraph of $G[A\cup Y\cup Z^*]$, where $Z^*$ is a subset of $Z^+$ with at most one vertex from each component.
-But this is a contradiction as $G[A\cup Y\cup Z^*]$ is bipartite: $G[A\cup Y]$ is bipartite and the vertices of $Z^*$ are adjacent to $Y_2$ whose vertices are separated by paths of length 2.
-Thus to extend $A \cup Y$ to the largest possible $T$-bipartite graph, for each component~$U$ of $G[Z]$, we must find $U^{++}$, a maximum subset of $U^+$ such that $G[A \cup Y \cup U^{++}]$ has no odd $T$-cycle.
-By the preceding argument and Claim~4, we can consider each component separately.
+{\it Proof of Claim~5.} Suppose that $C$ is an odd $T$-cycle of $G[A\cup Y\cup Z^{++}]$.
+First we show that $C$ contains two vertices of some $U^{++}$.
+Towards a contradiction, suppose $C$ is a subgraph of $G[A\cup Y\cup Z^*]$, where $Z^*$ is a subset of $Z^{++}$ with at most one vertex from each component of $G[Z]$.
+Recall that $D$ is a bipartite graph that (if non-empty) is a component of $G[A \cup Y]$.
+By Claim~3, all neighbours of $Z^*$ are contained in $Y_2$, which, in turn, is contained in one side of the bipartition of $D$.
+Hence $G[A\cup Y\cup Z^*]$ {is bipartite and} has no odd $T$-cycles and, in particular, $C$ is not an odd $T$-cycle.
+From this contradiction we deduce that there is some component $G[U]$ of $G[Z]$ such that $C$ contains two vertices of $U^{++}$.